jedrichards/node-deployment/README.md

 ### 1. Setup Gitolite

-Setting up [Gitolite](https://github.com/sitaramc/gitolite) on the server is optional, but it makes it much easier to grant read/write access to your remote Git repo to coworkers.
+Setting up [Gitolite](https://github.com/sitaramc/gitolite) on the server is optional, but it makes it much easier to grant granular read/write access to your remote repo to coworkers.
 If you're pretty sure you're the only person who'll ever be working with the app then you could probably get away with setting up a bare Git repo yourself and working with it directly over SSH.
+You could possibly use GitHub too, but that's out of the question if you're hosting sensitive/private code and you don't want to pay for private repos.

 Setting up Gitolite is beyond the scope of this document, but there's fairly good documentation [here](http://sitaramc.github.com/gitolite/master-toc.html).
 Suffice to say I encountered a fair few hiccups while getting Gitolite to work, mainly revolving around SSH configuration, so I'm going to briefly talk about some of those sticking points and their remedies.

-Gitolite mandates the creation of a `git` (or `gitolite`) user on your server with limited privileges, and when you push code to Gitolite you do so over SSH and authenticate via public key.
+During installation Gitolite mandates the creation of a `git` (or `gitolite`) user on your server with limited privileges, and when you push code to Gitolite you do so over SSH and authenticate via public key.
+Gitolite works out whether you have access rights to the repo you're trying to push to by checking the public key you offer to the server, so needless to say it's important that SSH is presenting the correct one.
 I found the following command useful to verbosely debug a SSH connection that is mysteriously failing:

 	ssh -vT git@gitolite-host

-Gitolite works out whether you have access rights to the repo you're trying to push to by checking the public key you offer to the server, so needless to say it's important that SSH is presenting the correct one.

-It can be useful to nail down which SSH credentials your system may be trying to use for a given user/host combination, in which case you could add an entry to your `~/.ssh/config` file like so:
+It can also be useful to nail down which SSH credentials your system may be trying to use for a given user/host combination, in which case you could add an entry to your `~/.ssh/config` file something like this:

 	Host gitolite-host
 		HostName 0.0.0.0